ibm-cloud-docs/blockchain-sw-252/howto/console-deploy-k8-firewall.md

 - If you are deploying the {{site.data.keyword.blockchainfull_notm}} Platform behind a firewall, without access to the public internet, your JavaScript, or TypeScript smart contract will not be able to download external dependencies when it is deployed.
 You need to point to a local NPM registry for your smart contract to access the required dependencies.
 See [Building Node.js Contracts with limited internet access](https://hyperledgendary.github.io/docs/goodpractice/nodejs_building_limited_access.html){: external}.
 This problem does not occur if you are using smart contracts that are written in Go.

 - After you deploy your peer and ordering nodes, you need to expose the ports of your nodes for your network to be able to respond to requests from applications or nodes outside your firewall.
 For more information about the ports that you need to expose, see [Internet Ports](/docs/blockchain-sw-252?topic=blockchain-sw-252-ibp-security#ibp-security-ibp-ports) in the security guide.

+Kubernetes cluster does not download and update the latest version of {site.data.keyword.blockchainfull_notm}} Platform automatically.
+To get the latest update, you need to create a new cluster and a new service instance.
+{: note}

 ## Resources required
 {: #deploy-k8-resources-required-firewall}